-Moreover, in Sierra Leone, all the financial markets are rudimentary in their development and operations.
-This reflects especially the weak fundamentals.
-In addition, the financial sector associations, including the bankers' association, are not well functioning.
+Moreover, in terms of their development and operations, all of the financial markets in Sierra Leone are rudimentary.
+This especially reflects the weak fundamentals.
+In addition, the financial-sector associations, including the bankers association, do not function well.

-3.3.2 The Authorities' Financial Sector Development Plan
+3.2.
+The Authorities' Financial-Sector Development Plan

-The financial sector development plan (FSDP) of Sierra Leone emphasizes eight major areas:
+Sierra Leone's financial-sector development plan (FSDP) emphasizes eight major areas:

-- (i) building commercial banking sector capacity; - (ii) increasing access to finance; - (iii) improving mobilization and investment of long-term funds; - (iv) strengthening banking supervision and regulation; - (v) improving the macroeconomic environment, inter alia to bolster financial system stability; - (vi) modernizing the payment system; - (vii) strengthening short-term financial markets and monetary policy; - (viii) strengthening the central bank infrastructure.
+- (1) building commercial banking sector capacity; - (2) increasing access to finance; - (3) improving mobilization and investment of long-term funds; - (4) strengthening banking supervision and regulation; - (5) improving the macroeconomic environment, inter alia to bolster financial system stability; - (6) modernizing the payment system; - (7) strengthening short-term financial markets and monetary policy; - (8) strengthening the central bank infrastructure.

-The action plan of the FSDP does not include any form of sequencing of policies.
-Such an approach would be useful, based on forward-looking effective demand calculations, budget constraints, and other elements of implementation capacity.
-The role of the actors responsible for the implementation - the government, the central bank, private financial firms, other supporting firms, and the non-financial sector users of financial services - would also be specified in such a plan.
+The action plan of the FSDP does not include any provision for sequencing these policies.
+It would be useful to make such provision, based on forward-looking effective demand calculations, budget constraints and other elements of implementation capacity.
+The role of the actors responsible for the implementation-the government, the central bank, private financial firms, other supporting firms and the non-financial-sector users of financial services-would also be specified in such a plan.
 The Sierra Leone FSDP is, otherwise, a reasonably comprehensive plan.
 It is a development plan, starting from a very low base of financial development.

-We proceed now to present a coherent analytical approach to guide policy actions for the development of the financial sector in Sierra Leone.
+We now present a coherent analytical approach to guide policy actions for the development of the financial sector in Sierra Leone.
 This could assist any attempt by the authorities to refine the FSDP and to construct an action plan for its resolute implementation.

-3.4 Getting the Fundamentals Right: Capacity Building
+4. Getting the Fundamentals Right: Capacity Building

-As in so many other activities, reputation is important in the financial services business.
-Credibility of promises and a belief that the authorities are serious and committed to building a world class financial sector will flow from good reputation.
-Capacity to do the job well, as revealed by competence and integrity of the firms and service providers that operate in the financial sector, enhances reputation.
-As is recognized in the FSDP, a strategy must therefore be put in place to build capacity of the people and organizations in the financial system to perform their tasks well.
-We would argue that the relevant capacity building will be facilitated by the quality of the national innovation system, the human capital of the financial system, the financial capability of potential demanders of the financial services, the supporting infrastructure, and the steps taken to improve effectiveness and efficiency of cooperation among the firms concerned.
+As in so many other activities, reputation is important in the financial-services business.
+Credibility of promises, and a belief that the authorities are serious and committed to building a world-class financial sector, will flow from a good reputation.
+Having the capacity to do the job well, as revealed by competence and integrity of the firms and service providers that operate in the financial sector, enhances reputation.
+As is recognized in the FSDP, a strategy must therefore be put in place to build the capacity of the people and organizations in the financial system to perform their tasks well.
+We would argue that this capacity building is facilitated by the quality of the national innovation system, the human capital of the financial system, the financial capability of potential demanders of the financial services, the supporting infrastructure, and the steps taken to improve the effectiveness and efficiency of cooperation among the firms concerned.

-3.4.1 Innovation System
+4.1.
+Innovation System

-Innovation is important in the financial services industry and it is a continuous process, which of course poses great challenges for regulators.
-In trying to develop the financial system, the Sierra Leonean authorities will be advised to examine closely their innovation system to ensure that it supports their plans.
+Innovation is important in the financial-services industry and is a continuous process, which, of course, poses great challenges for regulators.
+In trying to develop the financial system, the Sierra Leonean authorities would be well advised to closely examine their innovation system to ensure that it supports their plans.

-The concept of a national innovation system is useful in ordering one's thinking in this regard (see, for example, Nelson 1993; several papers in Oyelaran-Oyeyinka and McCormick 2007).
-A national innovation system is the set of institutions, organizations, and mechanisms supporting technical innovation in a country.
-Here, one would be interested in the processes by which firms in the financial system master, use and supply products that are new to them.
+The concept of a national innovation system is useful for ordering thinking in this regard (see, for example, Nelson 1993).
+A national innovation system is the set of institutions, organizations and mechanisms supporting technical innovation in a country.
+Here, one would be interested in the processes by which firms in the financial system master, use and supply products and procedures that are new to them.